Macy's - After Christmas Sale

 Just as I was lamenting the dearth of bargain stocks to buy, the market threw a sale on Thursday, with retailers from L Brands (NYSE:LB) to Kohl's (NYSE:KSS) to Barnes & Noble (NYSE:BKS) to Macy's (NYSE:M) falling substantially due to lackluster holiday sales and disappointing guidance.
 Ironically, Sears (NASDAQ:SHLD) opened higher on the day on the news that it was selling some of its remaining assets to stay afloat.
-Mind you, this is a company that is on its last legs, working its way towards bankruptcy (the liquidation kind- not the restructuring kind where the company becomes viable once again when the debts are wiped clean).
+Mind you, this is a company that is on its last legs, working its way towards bankruptcy (the liquidation kind - not the restructuring kind where the company becomes viable once again when the debts are wiped clean).

 In this article, I am going to focus on Macy's.
 There is no question that the retail sector is in secular decline due to oversupply and the emerging dominance of online retailers such as Amazon (NASDAQ:AMZN).
 Yet, just as in any other industry sector, it will go through the inevitable business cycles.
 And I believe this to be a down cycle for retail, just as the oil bust we saw in 2015 was a down cycle for that industry due to rising inventories and the disruption caused by shale oil production.
 The early indications are that 2015/2016 was a bottom in the stock prices of oil majors and a good buying opportunity for the big players such as Chevron (NYSE:CVX), Exxon Mobil (NYSE:XOM) and Royal Dutch Shell (NYSE:RDS.A) (NYSE:RDS.B) - the dominant players that have the balance sheets and the cash flows to not only survive but also gain market share by reducing cost and driving the weak players out of business.
-Prior to the oil bust we saw the commodity bust due to a slowing manufacturing sector in China that took down the likes of Rio Tinto (NYSE:RIO) and BHP Billiton (NYSE:BHP)- the dominant companies of that sector- which also cut cost and are positioning themselves to reemerge stronger and in an even more dominant market position.
+Prior to the oil bust we saw the commodity bust due to a slowing manufacturing sector in China that took down the likes of Rio Tinto (NYSE:RIO) and BHP Billiton (NYSE:BHP)- the dominant companies of that sector- which also cut costs and are positioning themselves to reemerge stronger and in an even more dominant market position.

 As for the retail sector, I believe a similar oversupply situation exists.
 Just to quote some statistics, U.S. has about 7.3 square feet of retail space per capita- well in excess of the 1.7 square feet per capita in Japan and France, and the U.K.'s 1.3 square feet.
-Besides the oversupply situation, there also a tectonic shift underway in sales channels due to the emergence of online retailers- primarily Amazon- that is dominating the space and gaining market share.
+Besides the oversupply situation, there is also a tectonic shift underway in sales channels due to the emergence of online retailers - primarily Amazon - that is dominating the space and gaining market share.
 My thesis is that while Amazon does pose an existential threat to some of the weaker retailers, creative destruction is nothing new in retail industry, whose history is rife with bankruptcies from Borders (primarily due to Amazon) to Circuit City and Montgomery Ward (long before the time of Amazon).
 In my opinion, retailers that have an omni-channel strategy, strong private brands (which cannot be scanned and bought in Amazon), a focus on customer service and strong balance sheets will continue to have a place in the retail landscape.
 These retailers will make the adjustments needed as they have always done, and learn to have an effective online channel themselves.
 Those who don't will go bankrupt.
 Sears in my estimation belongs in the last category.
-Financial engineering will only carry you so long- at some point you need to get proficient at the basics of retailing, be a good merchandiser and provide acceptable customer service.
+Financial engineering will only carry you so long - at some point you need to get proficient at the basics of retailing, be a good merchandiser and provide acceptable customer service.

 As for Macy's, it is doing its part dealing with the oversupply situation: it has announced the closure of 100 stores to bring its store count down from a peak of 900 reached in 2015 to below 800 in 2017 (see Figure 1).
 As for dealing with online competition, in addition to an online channel that is growing at double digits per the company (without stating how much) the company is developing its own private brands that are only available at Macy's.
 Last but not least, Macy's and Bloomingdale's are iconic brands in their own rights and the upscale niche of Bloomingdale's is hard to duplicate elsewhere.